gitlabhq/gitlab-runner/docs/configuration/autoscale.md

     IdleCount = 10
 ```

-In this example we will have at most 20 concurrent builds, and at most 25
+In this example we will have at most 20 concurrent jobs, and at most 25
 machines created.
 In the worst case scenario regarding idle machines, we will
 not be able to have 10 idle machines, but only 5, because the `limit` is 25.